-If an EHC plan is not required: the assessment reports are sent to the young person and/or parent/carer, along with a letter explaining why a plan is not required.
-Information about mediation and right of appeal is also sent.
+If an EHC plan is not required: the young person and/or parent/carer will be notified why a plan is not required.
+Information about mediation and right of appeal will also be available.

-If an EHC plan is required: the plan is written and sent (along with the reports used to write it) to the young person and or parent/carer, and the professionals that wrote the reports.
+If an EHC plan is required: the plan is written and young person and or parent/carer, and the professionals that wrote the reports will have access to it.